TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.15.md

 ---

-And he said unto them, Take heed, and keep yourselves from all covetousness: for a man's life consisteth not in the abundance of the things which he possesseth.
+He said to them, "Beware!
+Keep yourselves from covetousness, for a man's life doesn't consist of the abundance of the things which he possesses."